-The outstanding capital stock of the Company on March 1, 2013 consisted of 146,293,030 shares of Common Stock, par value \$1.00 per share.
-Holders of Common Stock are entitled to one vote (non-cumulative) for each share of such stock registered in their respective names at the close of business on March 1, 2013, the record date for determining stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
+The outstanding capital stock of the Company on March 3, 2014 consisted of 146,049,399 shares of Common Stock, par value \$1.00 per share.
+Holders of Common Stock are entitled to one vote (noncumulative) for each share of such stock registered in their respective names at the close of business on March 3, 2014, the record date for determining stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.

 A majority of the outstanding shares will constitute a quorum at the Annual Meeting.
 Abstentions will be counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 In accordance with the General Corporation Law of the state of Delaware, the election of the nominees named herein as Directors will require the affirmative vote of a plurality of the votes cast by the shares of Company Common Stock entitled to vote in the election provided that a quorum is present at the Annual Meeting.
 In the case of a plurality vote requirement (as in the election of directors), where no particular percentage vote is required, the outcome is solely a matter of comparing the number of votes cast for each nominee, with those nominees receiving the most votes being elected, and hence only votes for director nominees (and not abstentions) are relevant to the outcome.
 In this case, the nominees receiving the most votes will be elected.
-The affirmative vote of a majority of the votes cast will be required to approve the Performance-Based Incentive Cash Compensation Plan for the Executive Officers.
-Abstentions and broker non-votes will have no effect on the proposal for approval of the Performance-Based Incentive Cash Compensation Plan for Executive Officers.
-The affirmative vote of a majority of a quorum of the Company's outstanding shares of Common Stock present and entitled to vote at the meeting is required to approve the ratification of the appointment of the Company's independent registered public accounting firm for fiscal year 2013.

-Abstentions will have the effect of a vote against the proposal and broker non-votes will have no effect on the proposal for the ratification of the appointment of the Company's independent registered public accounting firm.
+The affirmative vote of a majority of a quorum of the Company's outstanding shares of Common Stock present and entitled to vote at the meeting is required to approve the ratification of the appointment of the Company's independent registered public accounting firm for fiscal year 2014 and to approve the nonbinding shareholder resolutions on executive compensation.
+Abstentions will have the effect of a vote against the proposals and broker non-votes will have no effect on the proposals for the ratification of the appointment of the Company's independent registered public accounting firm and for approval of the advisory proposal on executive compensation.
 There are no rights of appraisal or similar dissenter's rights with respect to any matter to be acted upon pursuant to this Proxy Statement.
-It is expected that shares held of record by officers and directors of the Company, which in
+It is expected that shares held of record by officers and directors of the Company, which in the aggregate represent approximately 57 percent of the outstanding shares of Common Stock, will be voted for the nominees, for the ratification of the appointment of the Company's independent registered public accounting firm and for the approval, on an advisory basis, of the compensation of the Company's named executive officers.